pivotal/docs-tap/multi-cluster/getting-started.md

     tanzu-java-web-app   tapmulticluster.azurecr.io/tap-multi-build-dev/tanzu-java-web-app-default-bundle:xxxx-xxxx-xxxx-xxxx-xxxxx              False   DeliveryNotFound   28h
     ```

 1. Now that you see there's a `Deliver` on the build cluster, you can create a `Deliverable`.
-You'll need to dump the contents of this to a file that you can take to the Run profile cluster(s):
+Dump the contents of this to a file that you can take to the Run profile clusters:

     ```bash
     kubectl get deliverable tanzu-java-web-app --namespace ${DEVELOPER_NAMESPACE} -oyaml > deliverable.yaml
     ```

-1. Now you can edit this deliverable yaml down to just the key sections.
-You'll want to **delete** the following sections:`ownerReferences` and `status`.
-After editing you should be left with something similar to the following:
+1. Edit this deliverable YAML to just the key sections. **Delete** the `ownerReferences` and `status` sections.
+After editing you are left with something similar to the following:

     ```yaml
     apiVersion: carto.run/v1alpha1